reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 # Documentation for the Reverb module - PrestaShop 1.6 & 1.7

-This documentation is a guide for the merchant to install and configure the module PrestaShop.
+This documentation is a guide for the merchant to install and configure the module PrestaShop module.

 ## Summary

-### You are developer ?
+### You are developer

 1. Prerequisites
 2. Install your Develop environment
 3. Contribute in GitHub

-### You are Merchant ?
+### You are Merchant

 1. Prerequisites
-2. How install the Reverb module in your PrestaShop ?
+2. How to install the Reverb module in your PrestaShop ?
 3. How do you update the Reverb module ?
 4. Login with your Reverb account
 5. Configure the settings
-6. Configure the mapping categories
+6. Configure the category mappings
 7. Configure your products
 8. Sync management of products
 9. Sync management of Orders and inventory
 10. FAQ

-## You are developer ?
+## You are developer

 ### Prerequisites

-To install your test environment with Docker, you need to:
+To install your test environment with Docker, you need:

 * Docker (https://docs.docker.com/engine/installation/)
 * Docker Compose (https://docs.docker.com/compose/)